ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 **Alice**: .col1[What's up, Bob?]
 **Bob**: I'd like to put new flowers into proper boxes.
 .col1[Well...
 I'm not an expert of flowers.
 Can't you do it by yourself?]
-No, actually I don't.
+No, actually I cannot.
 But I heard you now master the art of *machine learning*...
-.col1[Ahhh, ok...
-But I see that you indeed have some flowers in the proper boxes!]
+.col1[Mmmmhhh...
+I see that you already have flowers in boxes.
+How did you sort them?
+Why ML now?]
-Yes, because I used to go to a professional botanist, who is able to tell me the species of each Iris flower I collect.
+Well, I used to go to a professional botanist, who was able to tell me the species of each Iris flower I collected.
 I don't want to bother her anymore and her lab is far from here and it takes time to get there and the fuel is getting more and more pricey... 🦖
-.col1[Mmmhh, I understand.
-So you think machine learning can be helpful here.
+.col1[Ok, I understand.
+So you think ML can be helpful here.
 Let's see...]

 --